Rashadul-Haque-JS/Rashadul-Haque-JS/README.md

 #### I'm Rashadul Haque
 - :mortar_board: I have completed the JavaScript development program in Sweden.
 - ℹ️ This program included a 24-week internship.
+- ℹ️ Now I am looking for opportunities in Frontend or Fullstack developer positions.
 - 📫 How to reach me: [rashadulhaq.dev@gmail.com](mailto:rashadulhaq.dev@gmail.com)